jonatanmv/ftpauto/README.md

 ```

-Where we have this parameter to edit if necessary:
+Where we have this parameters to edit if necessary:

 <ul>
   <li>server: Remote FTP server name or IP</li>